HarryDulaney/pfolie/readme.md

 </div>

 <div align="center">

+### Please message me if you are interested in managing this repo.
+As is, unfortunately often the case, I have not had the bandwidth to keep it updated and build out new features as I would have liked too.
+I don't have an experience level requirement for this,just a passion and interest level requirement.

 ### Pfolie is a suite of web-based investment and financial portfolio tools.
 Pfolie provides a portal for investors to interact with real-time data about financial markets through a flexible next generation analytics dashboard.
 The current focus is on cryptocurrency price and market sentiment but tools for traditional financial markets are in development.**
 </div>